-The Purchaser and the Vendor will commonly negotiate the structuring of the consideration together.
-In an Irish context, Purchasers may offer cash, shares1, loan notes, warrants, promissory notes or any combination of these as consideration.
-In certain circumstances, a Purchaser will want to hold back a percentage of the consideration until some point in the future or until the occurrence of certain events.
+The purchaser and the vendor will commonly negotiate the structuring of the consideration together.
+In an Irish context, purchasers may offer cash, shares, loan notes, warrants, promissory notes, or any combination of these as consideration.
+In certain circumstances, a purchaser will want to hold back a percentage of the consideration until some point in the future or until the occurrence of certain events.
 In Ireland, there are several standard methods in which the purchase price can be deferred, or in which payment of consideration can be made conditional.

-5.1.1 Earn-Out
+5.1.1 Earn-out

-An earn-out is a mechanism where a portion of the purchase price is held back, and payment is determined by reference to the future performance of the Target.
-It is most common where some of the Vendors are executives who will remain with the Target post-completion with the aim of incentivising them to continue to grow and develop the business.
+An earn-out is a mechanism where a portion of the purchase price is held back, and payment is determined by reference to the future performance of the target.
+It is most common where some of the vendors are executives who will remain with the target post-completion, with the aim of incentivising them to continue to grow and develop the business.

-The advantages of an earn-out mechanism to a Purchaser are (i) that payment is conditional and is deferred; and (ii) key management are incentivised to stay with the Target and generate profits.
-Conflicts can occur where the Vendor and the Purchaser have different priorities.
-The Vendor will want an outcome or performance by the end of the earn-out period consistent with optimal payment.
-Conversely, a Purchaser may wish to focus on longer term or strategic issues.
+The advantages of an earn-out mechanism to a purchaser are (1) that payment is conditional and deferred; and (2) key management is incentivised to stay with the target and generate profits.
+Conflicts can occur where the vendor and the purchaser have different priorities.
+The vendor will want an outcome or performance by the end of the earn-out period consistent with optimal payment.
+Conversely, a purchaser may wish to focus on longer-term or strategic issues.
 Governance arrangements for the earn-out period need careful negotiation and can sometimes be contentious as the parties seek to balance competing priorities.

-The definition and calculation of the key target metrics are commonly subject to considerable negotiation and the accountants and financial advisors of each party will be involved in the formulation of the earn-out mechanism.
+The definition and calculation of the key target metrics are commonly subject to considerable negotiation, and the accountants and financial advisers of each party will be involved in the formulation of the earn-out mechanism.